 Is this fair to other warranty or insurance companies?

-There are only a few companies that enter into these types of partnerships.
+There are only a few companies in the Country that enter into these types of partnerships.
 Local agents that we spoke with said that they were not able to enter into this type of a partnership.

 The City went through a competitive bid so that any company interested in this type of partnership could compete (we met with three companies).
 Ultimately, SLWA offered the lowest price, best coverage, extremely low claim-denial rates, and had extensive experience with these partnerships.
 They currently have this same arrangement with 300+ other communities around North America.